Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Introduction

 \section{Introduction}

-The theory of Campana points has recently received considerable attention thanks to its attraction from both geometric and arithmetic perspectives.
-Geometrically, the theory offers a bridge between rational and integral points and with it the hope of shedding new light on problems in the integral realm.
-On the arithmetic side, the theory provides a framework for studying \emph{powerful} solutions to equations.
-We recall that, given an integer $m \geq 2$, an integer $n$ is \emph{$m$-full} if $p^m \mid n$ whenever $p \mid n$ for all primes $p$.
-Several recent works have developed and explored concepts from rational points in the Campana setting, including a Manin-type conjecture \cites{PSTVA, STR, SHU1, SHU2} as well as the Hilbert property and weak approximation \cite{NS}.
+The theory of Campana points has recently received considerable attention thanks to its appeal from both geometric and arithmetic perspectives.
+Geometrically, the theory offers a bridge between rational and integral points, and with it the hope of shedding new light on problems in the integral realm.
+Arithmetically, it provides a framework for studying \emph{powerful} solutions to equations.
+Recall that, given an integer $m \geq 2$, an integer $n$ is \emph{$m$-full} if $p^m$ divides $n$ for all primes $p$ dividing $n$.
+Several recent works have developed and explored rational points concepts in the Campana setting, including a Manin-type conjecture \cites{PSTVA, STR, SHU1, SHU2} as well as the Hilbert property and weak approximation \cite{NS}.

-In this paper we formulate and study local-global principles for Campana points along with a related class of rational points which we name \emph{Darmon points} (Definition \ref{def:dar}), originating from Darmon's study of \emph{$M$-curves} in \cite{DAR}.
-While Campana points are those whose reduction meets the orbifold divisor with zero or high intersection multiplicity relative to its weights (see Definition \ref{def:cam}), Darmon points are those for which this intersection multiplicity is a multiple of the relevant weight.
-Arithmetically, Darmon points correspond to solutions in perfect powers.
-Throughout, we shall refer to Campana points and Darmon points collectively as \emph{semi-integral points}.
+In this paper we formulate and study the Hasse principle (Definition~\ref{def:CHP}) and strong and weak approximation (Definition~\ref{def:CWA}) for Campana points and a related type of rational points which we name \emph{Darmon points} (Definition \ref{def:dar}), coming from Darmon's study of \emph{$M$-curves} \cite{DAR}.
+While Campana points meet the orbifold divisor with zero or high intersection multiplicity relative to its weights (see Definition \ref{def:cam}), for Darmon points, the multiplicity is a multiple of the relevant weight.
+Darmon points then correspond to perfect power solutions.
+We shall refer to Campana points and Darmon points collectively as \emph{semi-integral points}.

-Our primary contribution is the development of a version of the Brauer--Manin obstruction for semi-integral points (Section \ref{section:BMO}) which interpolates between the classical Brauer--Manin obstruction for rational points and the integral Brauer--Manin obstruction of Colliot-Th\'el\`ene and Xu \cite{CTX}*{\S1}.
-One feature of this development is the introduction of a new adelic space for semi-integral points which allows for a well-defined Brauer--Manin pairing and the notion of strong approximation in the semi-integral setting.
-We also highlight similarities and differences between the semi-integral obstruction and its rational and integral analogues.
+Our primary focus is the development of a Brauer--Manin obstruction for semi-integral points (Section \ref{section:BMO}), which allows us to study new notions of local-global principles for semi-integral points.
+A key ingredient is the introduction of a new natural choice of adelic space admitting a well-defined Brauer--Manin pairing and notions of strong and weak approximation in the semi-integral setting.
+An important feature of the semi-integral Brauer--Manin obstruction is that it interpolates between Manin's classical version for rational points and the integral Brauer--Manin obstruction of Colliot-Th\'el\`ene and Xu \cite{CTX}*{\S1} (Remark~\ref{rem:BMOinterpolation}), allowing us to highlight similarities and differences between the semi-integral obstruction and its rational and integral counterparts.